What is the Ayurvedic Perspective on Cannabis?

 In this author’s opinion, the “illusion of real spiritual progress” is the most dangerous component of all.
 The negative health effects are relatively minor compared to the profound despair that accompanies spiritual confusion.

-Regardless of the ecstasy one may experience while practicing yoga stoned, or toking up before meditation, the herb ultimately represents one more layer of veiling between the human mind and God-consciousness.
+Regardless of the ecstasy, one may experience while practicing yoga stoned, or toking up before meditation, the herb ultimately represents one more layer of veiling between the human mind and God-consciousness.
 Even worse, it gives the fleeting sensation of having attained some measure of sattva, only to leave the mind and body wallowing in tamas.

 The goal of spiritual practice is to become firmly established in unity consciousness.
-Temporary glimpses of such bliss may serve as motivation on the path, but should never be mistaken as attainment of the goal.
+Temporary glimpses of such bliss may serve as motivation on the path, but should never be mistaken as the attainment of the goal.
 Unfortunately, many of the cosmic experiences available through marijuana bring the user one step forward then two steps back.

 Similarly, marijuana’s well-known propensity for pain reduction can also serve as a detriment to emotional growth and spiritual development.
 In this article, Dr. John Douillard explains that,